 As an example, suppose you are monitoring groundwater levels in an area.
 Each week you collect XYZ data, create a contour map from this data, print the map, and save it in a Surfer file [.SRF].
 The example scripts provide examples that automate these tasks.
 The sample script asks for the XYZ data file, creates a grid file, produces a contour map, prints the map, and saves it in a file.
 A person using the "front-end" script would not have to know anything about Surfer in order to create a contour map from the raw water level data.

-Golden Software recommends that Windows Vista and 7 users run the program as administrator for best results.
+Golden Software recommends that Windows 7 users run the program as administrator for best results.

 Start the Scripter Program